legal resources necessary to hold negligent facilities accountable.

 It encompasses so many things but they all violate the same principle: the feeling of safety and security that each and every resident deserves.
 To show you the nature of the problem affecting nursing home patients, we have summarized some nursing home verdicts and nursing home settlements below.

 They deal with abuse.
-If you have been abused in a Michigan nursing home, then give us a call.
-We can make sure you get help and safety.$150,000 Nursing Home Settlement
+If you have been abused in a Michigan nursing home, then give the nursing home abuse lawyers from our offices a call.
+We can make sure you get help and safety.

 Wayne County, Michigan nursing home abuse case.